This article will explain how to count carbohydrates, how to incorporate rice into the diet, and what the healthy alternatives to rice are.

 People with diabetes have abnormally high levels of blood sugar.
 This can damage many organs in the body if left untreated.
 The National Institute of Diabetes and Digestive and Kidney Diseases recommend the following steps to manage diabetes:

-- Make healthy choices in eating
+- making healthy choices in eating

-- Take medications, if required.
+- taking medications, if required

 People with type 1 diabetes require insulin.
-Various insulin delivery systems and protocols are used to manage blood sugar both between and at meal times.
+Various insulin delivery systems and protocols are used to manage blood sugar levels both between and at meal times.

-People with type 2 diabetes often manage their condition with diet and exercise, and with medications as needed to keep blood sugar within the target range.
+People with type 2 diabetes often manage their condition with diet and exercise, and with medications as needed to keep their blood sugar levels within the target range.
 These medications vary in how they work.

 People with diabetes will have different treatment plans, and they will respond to food, exercise, and medication differently.

 It is important that people consult with a doctor to get personalized recommendations on target blood sugar levels, medications, diet, and exercise.

 Carbohydrates are an important source of energy for the body.
 They are found in foods that contain starches and natural or added sugars.
 Examples are grains, vegetables and legumes, fruit, dairy products, and sweets.